m4xbrg/your-site/src/content/courses/math-trigonometry-equations-models.md

 tags: []
 ---

-This course amplifies the description of solving trigonometric equations and building models by giving context for how these techniques capture geometric and physical phenomena with phase- and angle-based reasoning.
+This course expands on Solving trigonometric equations and using trigonometric functions to model geometric and physical situations.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.